 District of Columbia Employees

 The DC Whistleblower Protection Act prevents a supervisor from threatening or retaliating against any DC government employee or contractor because of protected disclosure by the employee.
 A protected disclosure could include evidence of mismanagement, misuse of funds, a violation of law, an abuse of authority a violation of contractual terms or endangerment of public health or safety.
 The affected employee will need to provide proof that their employer’s action was caused in reaction to the employee’s reporting.

 An affected employee can file a cause of action within one year of the prohibited action through a civil claim in DC Superior Court.
 If the court rules in the favor of the employee the act allows for legal relief, back pay, compensation for damages, restoration of benefits, reinstatement, and attorney fees.

 The Virginia Fraud and Abuse and Whistleblower Protection Act shields state employees reporting incidents by state agencies or contractors.
 These incidents could include abuse of position or substantial misuse, destruction or waste of funds or resources.
 Whistleblowers may not be suffer any retaliation including threats, discharge, excessive discipline or discrimination from their employers.

 Employees with a grievance with the state can initiate a hearing by filing a claim.
 Reward claims can be filed with the Fraud and Abuse Whistleblower Reward Fund once a grievance is heard and validated.
 If you as a whistleblower have suffered retaliation, want legal protection, seek out the aid of a qualified attorney.
 Attorneys can aid in whistleblower litigation and protect you from retaliation.
-If you are planning to make a disclosure or believe you are potentially in need of protection of your rights as a whistleblower, send in an online contact inquiry to The Brown Firm PLLC or contact us by phone at 703.828.0900 immediately for a free consultation.
+If you are planning to make a disclosure or believe you are potentially in need of protection of your rights as a whistleblower, send in an online contact inquiry to The Brown Firm PLLC or contact us by phone at 703.828.0900 immediately for a legal consultation.